Menu

 1. Supply of safer and more delicious water

-Water is supplied directly to the faucet without going through the water receiving tank, so safer and more delicious water can be supplied.
+Water is supplied directly to the faucet without going through the receiving tank, so safer and more delicious water can be supplied.

 2. Reduction of construction costs and space saving